-Re: WEATHER TRANSACTION -- ECT Contract No. WR0594
+Re: WEATHER TRANSACTION -- ECT Contract No. WR0594; Counterparty Contract No. 00003.01.01

 Dear Sirs:

 The purpose of this document is to confirm the terms and conditions of the transaction entered into pursuant to a telephone conversation between Rhine Reinsurance Company (Bermuda) Ltd. (“Counterparty”) and Enron Capital & Trade Resources Corp. (“ECT”) on May 6, 1999 (the “Transaction”) whereby we accepted your offer to enter into the Transaction.
 This document constitutes a “Confirmation” as referred to in the ISDA Master Agreement specified below.